eclipse-langium/langium-website/hugo/content/docs/langium-overview.md

 weight: 50
 ---

-In this chapter you'll get a closer look at the tasks that Langium aims to simplify when creating a custom domain specific language.
+In this chapter you'll get a closer look at the tasks that Langium aims to simplify when creating a custom language.
-As a fully featured language engineering framework, Langium supports you from parsing a string into a semantic representation of your model up until your interpreter or code generator.
+As a fully featured language engineering framework, Langium supports you from parsing a string into a domain model up until your interpreter or code generator.

-To get from the first to the last step, you would have to solve a whole lot of other challenges, such as coding your semantic model, building a workspace management system, designing a linking system and providing editor support.
+To get from the first to the last step, you would have to solve a whole lot of other challenges, such as coding your [domain model](#semantic-models), designing a [linking system](#cross-references-and-linking), building a [workspace management](#workspace-management) system and providing [editor support](#editing-support).
 With that in mind, Langium provides out-of-the-box solutions for these problems, with the ability to fine-tune every part of it to fit your domain requirements.

 ## Language Parsing

-Virtually all programming languages and most domain specific languages (DSL) are context-free (link).
-While regular languages can be parsed using regular expressions, context-free languages allow for a higher degree of freedom, i.e. they are more powerful than regular languages.
+Virtually all programming languages and most domain specific languages (DSL) are [context-free](https://en.wikipedia.org/wiki/Context-free_language).
+While [regular languages](https://en.wikipedia.org/wiki/Regular_language) can be parsed using regular expressions (RegExp), context-free languages allow for a higher degree of freedom, i.e. they are more powerful than regular languages.
 In turn, parsing context-free languages requires a more sophisticated parser.

-To define a custom language, users of Langium interact with a high level presentation of their context-free grammar using the Langium grammar language (link to documentation), in a similar fashion to EBNF.
+To define a custom language, users of Langium interact with a high level presentation of their context-free grammar using the [Langium grammar language](../grammar-language), in a similar fashion to EBNF.
 In addition to defining the syntax of your language, it allows you to embed semantic information about your model.

 ## Semantic Models